-As part of the Exploratorium’s reopening in April 2013, Japanese artist Fujiko Nakaya has created a fog installation stretching across the 150-foot-long pedestrian bridge that spans the water between Piers 15 and 17.
-Water pumped at high pressure through more than 800 nozzles will create an immersive environment that shrouds participants in mist and puts their own senses, perception, and surroundings at the center of their experience.
-The work will be stunningly lit at night.
+As part of the Exploratorium’s reopening in April 2013, Japanese artist Fujiko Nakaya created a fog installation stretching across the 150-foot-long pedestrian bridge that spans the water between Piers 15 and 17.
+Water pumps at high pressure through more than 800 nozzles, creating an immersive environment that shrouds participants in mist and puts their own senses, perception, and surroundings at the center of their experience.
+The work is stunningly lit at night.

 Seminal Japanese artist and Fog Bridge creator Fujiko Nakaya muses on her ephemeral medium and iconic work for the Exploratorium.

 About the Artist